-- a) Each award of Orbotech's stock options and RSUs that was outstanding and vested immediately prior to the Acquisition Date (collectively, the "Vested Equity Awards") was canceled and terminated and converted into the right to receive the purchase consideration in respect of such Vested Equity Awards as of the Acquisition Date, and in the case of stock options, less the exercise price. - b) Each award of Orbotech's stock options and RSUs that was outstanding and unvested immediately prior to the Acquisition Date was assumed by us (each, an "Assumed Option" and "Assumed RSU," and collectively the "Assumed Equity Awards") and converted to stock options and RSUs exercisable for the number of shares of our common stock based on the exchange ratio defined in the acquisition agreement.
+- a) Each award of Orbotech's stock options and RSUs that was outstanding and vested immediately prior to the Acquisition Date (collectively, the "Vested Equity Awards") was canceled and terminated and converted into the right to receive the purchase consideration in respect of such Vested Equity Awards as of the Acquisition Date and, in the case of stock options, less the exercise price. - b) Each award of Orbotech's stock options and RSUs that was outstanding and unvested immediately prior to the Acquisition Date was assumed by us (each, an "Assumed Option" and "Assumed RSU," and collectively the "Assumed Equity Awards") and converted to stock options and RSUs exercisable for the number of shares of our common stock based on the exchange ratio defined in the acquisition agreement.
 The Assumed Equity Awards generally retain all of the rights, terms and conditions of the respective plans under which they were originally granted, including the same service-based vesting schedule, applicable thereto.

-As of the Acquisition Date, the estimated fair value of the Assumed Equity Awards was \$5.0 million, of which \$13.3 million was recognized as goodwill and the balance of \$41.7 million is being recognized as stock-based compensation ("SBC") expense over the remaining service period of the Assumed Equity Awards.
+As of the Acquisition Date, the estimated fair value of the Assumed Equity Awards was \$5.0 million, of which \$13.3 million was recognized as goodwill and the balance of \$41.7 million was recognized as stock-based compensation ("SBC") expense over the remaining service period of the Assumed Equity Awards.
 The fair value of the Assumed Equity Awards for services rendered through the Acquisition Date was recognized as a component of the merger consideration, with the remaining fair value related to the post-combination services being recorded as SBC over the remaining vesting period.

-A total of 14,558 and 518,971 shares of our common stock underlie the Assumed Options and RSUs and had an estimated weighted-average fair value at the Acquisition Date of \$53.3 and \$104.5 per share, respectively.
-All Assumed Options were fully exercised as of June 30, 2020.
-As of June 30, 2022, there were 20,799 shares of our common stock underlying the outstanding Assumed RSUs under the Assumed Equity Plans.
+At the Acquisition Date, a total of 14,558 and 518,971 shares of our common stock underlay the Assumed Options and RSUs, respectively, and had an estimated weighted-average fair value of \$53.3 and \$104.5 per share, respectively.
+All Assumed Options were fully exercised as of June 30, 2020 and all Assumed RSUs were fully vested as of June 30, 2023.